Go back to all articles

 How Granularity Influences the Load Testing Results data generation

-Now we’ve got the complete data from LoadRunner Analysis and can interpret them.
-The program has displayed the preliminary results, but we have only received the final results after “Generate complete data” has finished.
+Now, we’ve got the complete data from LoadRunner Analysis and can interpret them.
+The program displayed the preliminary results, but we only received the final results after “Generate complete data” was finished.

 • Open Properties and click on the Filter field: